GoInterject/GoInterject.github.io/bApps/bFinancials/SQL-Install.md

 **Step 6**

-Edit and Execute each of the following scripts to install the SQL Server Agent Jobs that accompany the Interject Solution.
+Edit and Execute each of the following scripts to install the SQL Server Agent Jobs that accompany the Interject solution.

 -	10.SQLAgentJob_Interject_Reporting_AddJobsFromScheduler.sql
 -	10.SQLAgentJob_Interject_Reporting_CheckSchedule_ImportActual.sql
 -	10.SQLAgentJob_Interject_Reporting_CheckSchedule_ImportBudget.sql
 -	10.SQLAgentJob_Interject_Reporting_ImportEpicor_DeleteRecords.sql

-The scripts include default schedules and assumes to be executed on same server as the **[Interject_Reporting]** and Epicor company databases.
+The scripts include default schedules and assume being executed on same server as the **[Interject_Reporting]** and Epicor company databases.